sagnik6969/laravel-10-notes/11 form.md

-        // Redirect to another page along with flashing the data to session
+        // Redirect to another page along with flashing the input data to session

         PREREQUISITES: name that route which you want to redirects to.